kubernetes/perf-tests/clusterloader2/README.md

 This measurement creates summary for latency and number for server api calls.
 Api calls are divided by resource, subresource, verb and scope. \
 This measurement verifies if [API call latencies SLO] is satisfied.
+- **APIResponsivenessPrometheus** \
+This measurement creates summary for latency and number for server api calls based on the data collected by the prometheus server.
+Api calls are divided by resource, subresource, verb and scope. \
+This measurement verifies if [API call latencies SLO] is satisfied.
+If prometheus server is not available, the measurement will be skipped.
 - **CPUProfile** \
 This measurement gathers the cpu usage profile provided by pprof for a given component.
 - **EtcdMetrics** \